 It’s a good time to be a search startup.
 When I spoke to Richard Socher, the CEO of You.com, last week he was buzzing: “Man, what an exciting day—looks like another record for us,” he exclaimed.
 “Never had this many users.
 It’s been a whirlwind.”
 You wouldn’t know that two of the biggest firms in the world had just revealed rival versions of his company’s product.

 In back-to-back announcements last week, Microsoft and Google staked out their respective claims to the future of search, showing off chatbots that can respond to queries with fluid sentences rather than lists of links.
-Microsoft has upgraded its search engine Bing with a version of ChatGPT, the popular chatbot released by San Francisco–based OpenAI last year; Google is working on a ChatGPT rival, called Bard.
+Microsoft has upgraded its search engine Bing with a version of ChatGPT, the popular chatbot released by San Francisco–based OpenAI last year.
+Google is working with a chatbot of its own, called Bard.

-But while these announcements gave a glimpse of what’s next for search, to get the full picture we need to look beyond Microsoft and Google.
-Although those giants will continue to dominate, for anyone looking for an alternative, search is set to become more crowded and varied.
+These announcements gave us a glimpse of what’s next for search.
+But to get the full picture we need to look beyond Microsoft and Google: those giants will continue to dominate but, for anyone wanting an alternative, search is about to get crowded.

-That’s because, under the radar, a new wave of startups have been playing with many of the same chatbot-enhanced search tools for months.
+That’s because a new wave of startups have been playing with many of the same chatbot-enhanced search tools for months.
 You.com launched a search chatbot back in December and has been rolling out updates since.
 A raft of other companies, such as Perplexity, Andi, and Metaphor, are also combining chatbot apps with upgrades like image search, social features that let you save or continue search threads started by others, and the ability to search for information just seconds old.

-ChatGPT's success has created a frenzy of activity as tech giants and startups alike try to figure out how to give people what they want—in ways they might never have known they wanted.
+ChatGPT's success has created a frenzy of activity as tech giants and startups alike try to figure out how to give people what they want—whether they knew they wanted it or not.

 Old guard, new ideas